-How do you persuade an entire industry that doesn’t typically buy into new technology to trust you and your creation?
-Show them exactly what kind of value they would derive from investing in your product.
+How do you persuade an industry that doesn't buy into new technology to trust you?

 You're a tech entrepreneur who has developed an awesome new product that can disrupt the way an old-school industry operates by making it easier to get the work done.
 The only catch?
 More often than not, leaders and professionals in industries like these go long periods experiencing little change in how their businesses run, so they typically subscribe to the old-school mentality of "If it ain't broke, don' fix it."